 My passion is 21st century learning.

-I utilize a participatory learning approach to collaboratively design, implement, and assess educational experiences.
-The curricula I co-develop always seek to enrich youths’ social and emotional competence, and leverage analog and digital media.
+In my work as an Instructional Design Specialist with the USC Dornsife Joint Educational Project and as a consultant to several non-profits that provide arts programming for youth, I utilize a participatory learning approach; that means that I work alongside participants to collaboratively design, implement, and assess educational experiences.
+The curricula I co-develop always seek to enrich youths’ social and emotional competence and to leverage analog and digital media.

 My principal research interests include: